gocd/docs.go.cd/extension_points/package_repository_extension.md

 ![](../resources/images/yum-pkg.png)

 Unlike other VCS/SCM materials, *the material definition in case of packages is not contained within the pipeline definition*.
-Many pipelines may have material definitions refering to the same package.
+Many pipelines may have material definitions referring to the same package.
 Here is how we associate an existing package as material for a pipeline.

 ![](../resources/images/yum-pkg-exist.png)

 ##### Note:
-Each package definition must resolve to exactly one package on the respository, else the pipeline will not run.
+Each package definition must resolve to exactly one package on the repository, else the pipeline will not run.
 In order to set up a pipeline that polls for multiple packages, configure each package as a separate material.

 Each package material plugin defines a subset of its properties as a *package fingerprint*. e.g. in case of the bundled yum plugin this subset consists of Repository URL and Package Spec (it excludes repository username and password).
 Repository and Package names are **not** part of package fingerprint.
 It is not permitted to multiple packages having the same package fingerprint.
 An attempt to do so will result in an error message like this: